Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Are Cultural Biases Consistent Across Languages and LLMs?

-\paragraph{Adaptation performance can vary by LLM family.} Noticeable differences can be seen in the performance of LLM families developed in different regions.
-Specifically, we find that the Qwen2.5-72b model that is developed by China-based Alibaba performs the best on Chinese, Japanese, and Korean, compared to the rest of the models.
-Such a gap likely reflects more access to culturally relevant pre-training data in those languages, enabling the model to learn cultural associations that others would miss.
-This highlights the importance of data provenance in shaping the cultural competence of LLMs.
-Moreover, this corroborates the results of past work that shows a better ability of Qwen models at answering questions specific to Chinese culture \cite{guo2025care}.
+\paragraph{Adaptation ability varies by LLM family.} Noticeable differences can be seen in the performance of LLM families developed in different regions.
+Specifically, the Qwen2.5-72b model that is developed by China-based Alibaba performs the best on Chinese, Japanese, and Korean, compared to the rest of the models.
+This corroborates the results of past work that shows a better ability of Qwen models at answering questions specific to Chinese culture \cite{guo2025care}.
+One likely reason for such a gap could be varying access to culturally relevant pre-training data.
+Because the pre-training datasets of these open-source models are not publicly disclosed, directly analyzing differences in their training data remains challenging.
+However, we present an additional analysis in Appendix~\ref{appendix:results-cultural-adaptation}, where we compare model tokenizers, which offer a lens into their pre-training data characteristics \cite{hayase2024data}.
+Our results indicate that greater representation of a language’s script in a model’s tokenizer, which suggests stronger data coverage during frequency-based vocabulary construction, is associated with improved performance.

-\paragraph{Adaptation ability for the same culture can vary by resource availability.} In the Indian setting, performance varied based on the resource availability of languages.
-Models performed relatively better when tested in Hindi but struggled more when tested in lower-resource languages as Malayalam, Marathi, and Gujarati.
-Notably, this trend is consistent across all models, reflecting similar access to training data proportions for those languages.
-In practice, this makes the adaptation ability of LLMs to Indian contexts skewed towards Hindi, privileging one linguistic community over others.